 Clickfunnels vs Website Key Difference #2:

-Businesses that use outbound traffic tend to create sales funnels, which are used to transform paid-for advertising into sales (a process called conversion).
+Small and million-dollar businesses that use outbound traffic tend to create sales funnels, which are used to transform paid-for advertising into sales (a process called conversion).
 Inbound traffic is primarily beneficial to a traditional website.

 Which One is Best for Your Business?

 The reality is that inbound website traffic and outbound sales funnel traffic achieve two different purposes.